nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 | 4 | ["Germany", "'s", "representative", "to", ...] | [22, 27, 21, 35, 12, 22, 22, 27, ...] |

 ### Summarization
-Zero supports loading any text dataset compatible with the Hugging Face `datasets.load_dataset` for HF datasets or `datasets.load_from_disk` for custom datasets.
+Nyuntam supports loading any text dataset compatible with the Hugging Face `datasets.load_dataset` for HF datasets or `datasets.load_from_disk` for custom datasets.
 Make sure the uploaded dataset has the following format:

 | document | summary |
 |----------|---------|